-Before you rent out your property, check if it requires a Fitness Certificate.
-Most properties which were built, or converted for letting, before 1956 will need a Certificate of Fitness if they are to be used as rental properties.
+Before you rent out your property, check if you need to apply for a Fitness Certificate.
+You may need to do this if your property was built, or converted, before 1956.
 Certain properties are exempt, even if they were built before 1956.

 Energy performance certificate

 Before you put a property on the market you need to have a valid Energy Performance Certificate (EPC).
 The EPC must be entered onto the Northern Ireland EPC Register, provided by the Department for Finance & Personnel before you can market the property.

 An accredited assessor must carry out the inspection of your property.
 You can find a list of accredited inspectors on the Northern Ireland EPC Register, provided by the Department for Finance and Personnel.

 You have to show a copy of the Certificate, including the accompanying recommendation report, to any prospective tenant when they first enquire about the property.
 It is a legal requirement that you or your agent show this certificate and the report to anyone wishing to view the property so they have an understanding of how energy efficient the property is.